DinoChiesa/get-gcp-id-token/README.md

 will automatically redirect you to login interactively, and then bring you back to the Cloud Run endpoint.
 That part is easy.

-But if you want a system outside of Google Cloud to invoke a Cloud Run system, that system must obtain an ID token, and it cannot "interactively login"!
+But if you want a headless system outside of Google Cloud to invoke a Cloud Run system, that system must obtain an ID token, and it cannot "interactively login"!